How many roots and root canals does a tooth have?

 Lower Canines | 1 | 1 |

-Your dentist must assume that every tooth displays variation in the number of canals, and possibly roots too.
+Your dentist must assume that every tooth displays variation in its number of canals and possibly roots too.

 As stated above, while the numbers shown in our chart are the common and usual ones for each kind of tooth, the bottom line is that when performing any one tooth’s endodontic work the dentist must look for what’s expected, and then anticipate that they’ll find more.
 This definitely goes for the total number of root canals in each root and possibly even the total number of roots the tooth has too.